ominusliticus/learning_scientific_computing/compilation_and_debugging.md

 There are more intricacy associated to each step that we needn't review or understand.
 However, it good to be familiar with what exactly it is that a compiler does.
+Though we won't be able to appreciate it from these notes, C++ provides a tool set that is vary well equipped for developing compiler infrastructure.

 ## Disassembly